 "Yeah, I'm pretty sure she'd aim more for hero."
 Sara laughed.
 How much training had it taken her or Oliver to get this far?
 Laurel could hold her own at times, but she was years and a world of adversity away from donning a mask and kicking bad-guy ass.
 "Besides, I don't want her living in our world.
 Yours, mine, Oliver's.
 You know me better than that."

 "I know you are not always kind, little Canary."
 Nyssa leaned in and nuzzled her ear.
 "I also know how Oliver and Felicty Smoak, MIT Class of oh nine, look at each other."

 "Okay, possibly my favorite thing she's ever said.
 And she's said some great things.
 She backs down for no one."
 Sara laughed and reached for Nyssa's hand.
-"A long time ago, Laurel made sure that I could not be with Oliver.
+"A long time ago, Laurel made sure that I couldn't be with Oliver.
 Not just by preventing me from getting to him but by taking him first once Dad grounded me—thanks to her narcing me out."

 Nyssa sat back, waiting.
 Tales of revenge weren't shocking to her.

 "Your sister is not light.
 She is...gray.
 Mired in wanting to be something other than what she is."

 "I know.
 I hope she finds that person she wants to be."

 "Oliver still has feelings for her.
 But he loves Felicity.
 I'm pretty sure he knows he loves her, but he's held back.
 The old 'I must not endanger those I love' shtick."